danielharrell/SumLect2015/Lost_Idea_LA.md

 but the best education for my daughter, or my son, or me.
 Once education is a matter of mine to decide, those devoted to liberal education are no different from those dismissive of it.
-And in this respect, which to my mind is decisive, the threat to liberal education can never come from outside it.
+And in this respect, to my mind decisive, the threat to liberal education can never come from outside it.
 To pursue an education at all, liberal or no, is to have answered a question that a liberal education obliges each of